michaeldubyu/visualizer/README.md

 visualizer
 ==========

-Steam Friend Visualizer
-Basic AJAX code using arbour to visualize friend networks on Steam.
+Steam Friend Visualizer - Uses AJAX callbacks and JS, with the arbour visualization library to visualize friend networks on Steam.